phpsec/phpSec/README.md

 `require 'vendor/autoload.php';`

 ### Installing manually/Git
 Download, checkout or peferrably add phpSec as a Git submodule.
-Then load the *lib/phpSec/bootstrap.php* file.
-This is a really simple autoloader that will load phpSec classes when needed.

-`require_once 'lib/phpSec/bootstrap.php';`

-If you already have a PSR-0 compatible autoloader for your project there is no need to call the *bootstrap.php* file.
-All you have to do is to register the *phpSec* namespace to the *phpSec/lib* folder.

-If you want to add an autoloader to your project there is [one example here](http://gist.github.com/221634).
+To add an autoloader to your project there is [one example here](http://gist.github.com/221634).
 This can be initialized like this:

 ```php